lucasconstantino/next-cache-tags/README.md

 | `/product-three` | ✅         | ❌          | ❌          | ✅          | ❌     |
 | `/`              | ✅         | ✅          | ✅          | ✅          | ✅     |

-- Invalidating `product:1` tag would created pages `/product-one`, `/product-two`, and `/`
+- Invalidating `product:1` tag would re-render pages `/product-one`, `/product-two`, and `/`
-- Invalidating `product:2` tag would created pages `/product-one`, `/product-two`, and `/`
+- Invalidating `product:2` tag would re-render pages `/product-one`, `/product-two`, and `/`
-- Invalidating `product:3` tag would created pages `/product-three` and `/`
+- Invalidating `product:3` tag would re-render pages `/product-three` and `/`
-- Invalidating `products` would created all pages
+- Invalidating `products` would re-render all pages
-- Invalidating `home` tag would created page `/` only
+- Invalidating `home` tag would re-render page `/` only

-> [Fastly](https://docs.fastly.com/en/guides/working-with-surrogate-keys) is a CDN well know for early supporting this technique for invalidation, and is a great source for understanding the concepts around it.
-Other CDNs do support it, some are way behind in this matter for ages, such as AWS's CloudFront.
+> [Fastly](https://docs.fastly.com/en/guides/working-with-surrogate-keys) has a CDN well know for early supporting this technique for invalidation, and is a great source for understanding the concepts around it.
+While other CDNs do support it, some have being way behind in this matter for ages, such as AWS's CloudFront.
 In fact, [Varnish Cache](http://varnish-cache.org/) (not a scam! just an ugly website...) open-source project was perhaps the first to provide such feature, and Fastly being build on top of it is what brings it to that CDN.

 </details>

 ## This library

-`next-cache-tags` introduces a way to use the same strategy, but instead of doing so in a reverse-proxy/CDN, it achieves that by statically rerendering pages upon data changes.
+`next-cache-tags` introduces a way to use the same strategy, but instead of depending on a reverse-proxy/CDN, it achieves that by using Next.js ISR to re-render pages statically upon data changes.

 This library provides a [Redis](./src/lib/registry/redis.ts) based data-source, but you can create any other adaptor so long as it implements [`CacheTagsRegistry`](./src/lib/registry/type.ts) interface.